compulim/template-echo-bot/README.md

 ## Why this is needed?

 [Bot Builder Samples](https://github.com/microsoft/BotBuilder-Samples/) repository contains great samples.
-But it is a mono-repository and need extra tweaks to make it deploy from GitHub.
+But it is a mono-repository and need extra tweaks to deploy code using GitHub Actions.

+Using GitHub Actions, you can easily modify your bot code and re-deploy automatically.

 With this template repository, it will simplify deploying a bot from samples to your environment: